-Julianne specializes in technically challenging product design, applying her technical precision and innovative approach to a diversity of applications.
+Julianne specializes in technically challenging, human-centered design, applying her technical precision and innovative approach to a diversity of products.
 With a B.S. in Design and M.S. in Human Factors* & Ergonomics, she designs for optimal comfort and quality.

 *Human Factors: understanding how human beings work and think to inform better design.
 In the context of product design, human factors can be used to enhance the function, safety, and comfort for the user.